 Photo Credit: Kim Powell

 SEA SICKNESS PREVENTION: If you are prone to sea sickness, we highly recommend bringing some form of prevention.
 Medications such as Bonine or Dramamine are usually effective although drowsiness or thirst can be a side effect.
+Many clients have been very happy with Scopalimine patches that requires a prescription.
 Your local pharmacist or physician can advise you.
-Many health food stores will recommend herbal remedies for sea sick prevention.
+Many health food stores will recommend herbal remedies such as Motionease for sea sick prevention and we have found this brand quite effective.
 In the past, several clients have successfully used "sea bands" which employ a pressure point on the wrists rather than medication.
 Sea Bands have no side effects and can be purchased at most dive shops or online at Prevention.

-CLIMATE: August-September is considered the end of winter which tends to be a drier and cooler time of year.
+CLIMATE: August-September is considered the end of winter which tends to be a drier and cooler time of year however in 2016 we received a great deal of rain during our stay in Tonga.
+We must arrive prepared!
 Lying south of the equator, we may expect pleasant though windy conditions with the persistence of southeast trade winds.
 Temperatures should be relatively pleasant with day time highs in the 70's and cooler temperatures at night into the low 60's.
 We could potentially experience cooler temperatures with the occasional Antarctic driven cold front combined with trade winds.
 We will need to be prepared for cooler temperatures while whale watching.
 More information on weather patterns in Tonga can be reviewed here: Climate and More on Weather.
 Good rain gear is required to protect from wind and spray when traveling by boat or a possible down pour.
 Bring a waterproof sun block/lip balm with a protection factor of 20 or higher.

 Photo Credit: Kim Powell